Seth-Ch/alx-pre_course/0x01-git/README.md

-I am learning new skill atALX
+I am learning new skill at ALX